-traditionalist - An individual who holds to the traditional view of hell involving endless conscious torment for those who reject Christ.
+traditionalist - An individual who holds to the traditional view of hell involving endless conscious torment and endless conscious life in hell for those who reject Christ.

-Westminster Leningrad Codex - The second oldest, nearly complete, handwritten manuscript of the Old Testament in Hebrew, dating to the early 11th century AD.
+Westminster Leningrad Codex - The oldest complete handwritten manuscript of the Old Testament in Hebrew, dating to the early 11th century AD.
 It contains the Masoretic text.
 The Old Testament of most modern English Bibles are primarily translations of the Westminster Leningrad Codex, quite possibly making it the most important ancient manuscript of the Old Testament in existence today.